xNaXDy/GA-Coding-Challenge/README.md

 Afterwards, navigate back to the root folder of the repository and execute `npm run dev`.
 Both the Nest & Angular applications will be started in watch mode, and a mongodb docker container will be started also.

 The frontend will be accessible via `http://localhost:4200` and the backend will be available under `http://localhost:3000`

+In dev mode only, there is also a Swagger documentation, accessible under `http://localhost:3000/documentation`

 Executing Ctrl+C while either application is running will terminate both.
 To stop the mongodb docker container, run
 ```